webrecorder/specs/wacz-ipfs/latest/index.md

 TODO: Diagram of file with deliniation for records.
 The 'type' of record can be seen and the request and response records are grouped together (outline with a box?)

-As well, we make sure to split out the response body into its own DAG node so that its contents may be deduplicated accross all archives and IPFS content.
+As well, we make sure to split out the response body into its own DAG node so that its contents may be deduplicated across all archives and IPFS content.

 ## WACZ File Chunking